 How to write a conclusion for an expository essay?

-The conclusion of an expository essay should recap all the points made previously and avoid coming to a conclusion about which side of the argument is right or adding new ideas to the essay.
-You can signal the end of the essay with a final general point, for example: “Only by evaluating all aspects of homelessness we can come to an understanding of what causes it and how to implement better solutions.”
+The conclusion of an expository paper should recap all the points made previously and avoid coming to a conclusion about which side of the argument is right or adding new ideas to the essay.
+You can signal the end of the paper with a final general point, for example: “Only by evaluating all aspects of homelessness we can come to an understanding of what causes it and how to implement better solutions.”

 Do’s and don’ts of expository essays